top 0

 Where to find Hong Kong’s best bubble tea shops

 Originally published by Sarah Moran.
-Last updated by Beverly Ngai.
+Last updated by Beverly Ngai and Celia Lee.

 Bubble tea has gained a cult-like following in Hong Kong, with new shops selling the famous Taiwanese tea-based drink with sweet, chewy tapioca balls popping up in every corner of every neighbourhood almost routinely.
 Besides being delicious, fun, and ever-so-trendy, they are also infinitely customisable.
 From traditional favourites to playful creations, here are a few of the best spots for bubble tea in Hong Kong.